FamilySearch/GEDCOM-registries/README.md

 If the change is to a `standard` term, the change needs to be made to the specification itself instead; changes to `standard` terms here will be overwritten on the next patch release of the FamilySearch GEDCOM spec.

+When YAML files reference one another, either directly  by URI (for example, an enumeration set referencing is enumerated values) or indirectly (for example, a `translated from` field suggesting the existance of anther YAML file for the same URI), any files that are not already in the registry should be submitted together.

 If you are unsure if your proposed change is appropriate or are uncomfortable directly editing YAML files and making pull requests, submit an [issue](https://github.com/FamilySearch/GEDCOM-registries/issues) instead.

 If you have questions or suggestions about this repository or its contents, please direct those to the main [GEDCOM Discussions page](https://github.com/FamilySearch/GEDCOM/discussions).